ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor. To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause the tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-Currently, the only factor researchers have found that may raise a person’s risk of developing an islet cell tumor is a hereditary condition called multiple endocrine neoplasia, type 1 (MEN1) .
-MEN1 increases the risk of developing tumors in three glands: pituitary, parathyroid, and pancreas.
+Currently, the only factor researchers have found that may raise a person’s risk of developing an islet cell tumor is a hereditary condition called multiple endocrine neoplasia type 1 (MEN1) .
+MEN1 increases the risk of developing tumors in 3 glands: pituitary, parathyroid, and pancreas.

-The next section in this guide is Symptoms and Signs , and it explains what body changes or medical problems this type of tumor can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs .
+It explains what body changes or medical problems this type of tumor can cause.
+Or, use the menu to choose another section to continue reading this guide.